There are only three steps to participate in the competition (subject to the details presented here):

 Judges will initially and generally evaluate student presentations based on the overall goal of the Inc.U program, which is to promote the establishment of operating businesses and job opportunities.

 Specific judging criteria to assess achieving these goals include:

-- problem definition, market attributes, and the uniqueness, viability, and product-customer fit of the solution
+- problem definition, market attributes, scalability, revenue model, and the uniqueness, viability, and product-customer fit of the solution

 - the team progress, pace, milestones plan, and credibility based on accessible assets

 - explanation and justification for use of funds